A QUBO formulation for top-$\tau$ eigencentrality nodes: Introduction

 where $x_i$ is the given centrality value for the i\textsuperscript{th} node.
 It is represented in matrix form by

 The degree centrality can also be defined as the count of the number of walks of length one that reach the node for which centrality is being computed.
 EC instead, is a count of the number of walks of infinite length \cite{Bonacich1987,Benzi2013}.
-A brief demonstration of these concepts are shown in the Appendix with details also found in \cite{Benzi2015}.
+A brief demonstration of these concepts are shown in the Appendix with details also found in \cite{Benzi2015}. {This idea of EC counting walks will be essential in our formulation.}

-Due to the number of uses of centrality measures, it appears to be a good step forward to reformulate these problems for use on quantum computers.
-As networks become larger and more complicated, such as in drug discovery, the use of quantum computers could prove to be of great help in the future.
-Our research seeks to reformulate the iterative scheme for the EC problem as a classical optimization problem and encode it as a quadratic unconstrained binary optimization (QUBO) problem for quantum computers.